Back to Blog

 Digitally

 Send estimate with all options visible on one screen.
 Highlight "Most Popular" on middle option.
 Include monthly payment calculations.
 Make approval buttons obvious.
+Modern estimate software handles this presentation automatically.

 Follow Up